enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/execution_context.rst

 +++++++++++

 The runners are the agents responsible for actually launching the job instances.
-The example above actually give the default value, which is a comma-separated list of the three runners corresponding to the three different types of supported jobs:
+The example above actually give the default value, which is a comma-separated list of the three runners corresponding to the three different types of supported job definitions:

 * com.enioka.jqm.tools.LegacyRunner runs any class which implements the "JobBase" interface
 * com.enioka.jqm.tools.MainRunner runs any class with a "static main" method
 * com.enioka.jqm.tools.RunnableRunner runs any class which implements the Runnable interface and has a default no arguments constructor.

-This list allows to restrict the job types available inside the context, or change the order in which they are evaluated.
+This list allows to restrict the job types available inside the context.

 Note that the runners only exist to define "how to start" a job instance.
 They cannot do more, and they actually run in a very limited bubble with only access to themselves and the JDK.